oroinc/documentation/user_guide/data_management_access_permissions_basic.rst

 (e.g. "Texas" or "Florida").
 At the same time, for users with another role, for example "System Administrator", this records may be even not seen.

-The following actions can be permitted for each role, organization/unit and entity:
+The following actions can be permitted for each role, organization/unit, and entity:

-- **View**: If, for a specific entity, the action is not available to a user, the user won't see the records :ref:`Grids <user-guide-ui-components-grids>` nor the :ref:`View pages <user-guide-ui-components-view-pages>` of this entity records.
+- **View**: If, for a specific entity, this action is not available to a user, the user will not see the :ref:`Grids <user-guide-ui-components-grids>` nor the :ref:`View pages <user-guide-ui-components-view-pages>` of this entity records.

-- **Create**: If, for a specific entity, the action is not available to a user, the user won't be able to create new entity records.
+- **Create**: If, for a specific entity, this action is not available to a user, the user won't be able to create new entity records.

-- **Edit**: If, for a specific entity, the action is not available to a user, the user won't be able to edit the entity records.
+- **Edit**: If, for a specific entity, this action is not available to a user, the user won't be able to edit the entity records.

-- **Delete**: If, for a specific entity, the action is not available to a user, the user won't be able to delete the entity records.
+- **Delete**: If, for a specific entity, this action is not available to a user, the user won't be able to delete the entity records.

-- **Assign**: If, for a specific entity, the action is not available to a user, the user won't be able to change the owner of the entity records.
+- **Assign**: If, for a specific entity, this action is not available to a user, the user won't be able to change the owner of the entity records.

 Working in System Organizations
 -------------------------------

-OroCRM Enterprise edition support the use of :ref:`multiple organizations <user-ee-multi-org>`.
-When this functionality is used, there can be any number of non-system and one system organization created.
-The users, assigned to the system organization can perform an action for the entity records in any organization within the system, if they are assigned a role, for which the relevant permission is set to *"System"*.
+OroCRM Enterprise edition supports the use of :ref:`multiple organizations <user-ee-multi-org>`.
+With this functionality, there can be created any number of organizations.
+One of them may be defined as a *"System"* organization.
+The users who are assigned to the system organization can perform an action for the entity records in any organization within the system, as long as they are assigned a role for which the relevant permission is set to *"System"*.

       |